Regula Mühlemann

 Full Biography

-Regula Mühlemann is an exclusive recording artist of Sony Classical.
+Regula Mühlemann is an exclusive recording artist with Sony Classical.
 Her debut album Mozart Arias (2016) was not only highly acclaimed by critics, but also awarded with the Deutsche Schallplattenkritik (Bestenliste).
-Her second album Cleopatra (2017) was also very well received („how captivating beautiful does the voice alloyed with gold and silver [sound]”, „the recitals stands out, sweepingly said, due to the musical sequence of pictures as well as the encounter with a vocal and technical giftedness” Jürgen Kesting/Fono Forum).
-In 2018, Regula Mühlemann was awarded with the OPUS Klassik as „Newcomer of the Year“.
-In autumn 2019 her third solo album Songs from home was released with a selection of wonderful songs by Schubert and Swiss composers.
-In 2020, the fourth solo album Mozart II was released, also with the Basel Chamber Orchestra and Umberto Benedetti Michelangeli, for which she was awarded the OPUS Klassik for Solo Recording Voice (Opera) in 2021.
-For her fifth album Fairy Tales (release on October 7th, 2022), she worked out a special concept with a musical selection of “magical” pieces that take the listener into the world of fairies, elves and nymphs.
+Her second album Cleopatra (2017) was also well received: “how captivatingly beautiful does the voice alloyed with gold and silver [sound]”; “the recital stands out, sweepingly said, due to the musical sequence of pictures as well as the encounter with a vocal and technical giftedness” (Jürgen Kesting/Fono Forum).
+In 2018, Regula Mühlemann was the winner of the OPUS KLASSIK “Newcomer of the Year” award.
+In autumn 2019 her third solo album Songs from Home was released, featuring a delightful selection of songs by Franz Schubert and Swiss composers.
+In 2020, she produced her fourth solo album, Mozart II, in collaboration with the Basel Chamber Orchestra and Umberto Benedetti Michelangeli, for which she was awarded the OPUS KLASSIK for Solo Recording Voice (Opera) in 2021.
+For her fifth album Fairy Tales (2022) she worked out a special concept with a musical selection of “magical” pieces that take the listener into the world of fairies, elves and nymphs and in 2023 she has received OPUS KLASSIK award in the “Vocal Solo” category.
+In addition to her robust recording career, Mühlemann has also debuted on the silver screen in the feature film “Hunter’s Bride”, based on Weber’s Der Freischütz and in the film adaption of Gluck’s Orfeo ed Euridice, as well as in Bernhard Weber’s documentary “The sound of the voice” from 2018.

 Regula Mühlemann was born in Lucerne and studied at the Conservatory of Lucerne with Prof. Barbara Locher.
-Her first experiences of the opera stage took place at the Lucerne Theatre and afterwards engagements took her to the Teatro La Fenice in Venice (Despina in Così fan tutte), and then in summer 2012 she made her debut at the Salzburg Festival in von Winter’s opera Das Labyrinth.
-Regula Mühlemann has received numerous awards and prizes and in 2015, she was Finalist of the “Cardiff Singer of the World Competition”.
+Her first experiences on the opera stage took place at the Lucerne Theatre, followed by international debuts with Teatro La Fenice as Despina in Così fan tutte and at the 2012 Salzburg Festival in von Winter’s Das Labyrinth.
+Regula Mühlemann has been the recipient of numerous awards and prizes, and notably was a Finalist representing Switzerland at the 2015 Cardiff Singer of the World Competition.

-© CSAM, August 2023
+© CSAM, August 2024

 News

-Regula Mühlemann: Concerts in Bern
+Regula Mühlemann: Fairy Tales in Brugg

 More